 If I am a reapplicant, what documents should I submit?

 All reapplicants must submit a CAAPID application, Penn Dental PASS Supplemental Application with essay responses and application fee.
-Documents from a prior application (transcripts, NDBE Part I scores, ECE Course by Course Evaluations, TOEFL scores, copies of diplomas, and letters of evaluation) can be carried forward if they are available from our record archives.
-In addition to all application documents mentioned, reapplicants must also submit a reapplication statement describing any changes from previous applications relating to NDBE scores, TOEFL scores, educational experience, and/or work experience, if applicable.
+Documents from a prior application (NDBE Part I scores, ECE Course by Course Evaluations, TOEFL scores, and letters of evaluation) can be carried forward if they are available from our record archives.
+In addition to all application documents mentioned, reapplicants must also submit a reapplication statement describing any changes from previous applications relating to NDBE scores, TOEFL scores, educational experience, and/or dental related experience, if applicable.
 Failure to submit a reapplication statement will reduce interview consideration.

 Which course by course evaluation is acceptable?